SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 ### Overview

-**F5 - BIG-IP LTM - Overview** dashboard provides details on the network traffic for applications, pools, and its status.
+The **F5 - BIG-IP LTM - Overview** dashboard provides details on the network traffic for applications, pools, and its status.
 It also provides information about violations triggered and their geo-location.

 Use this dashboard to:
 * View geographic locations of incoming client requests.